In Loving Memory of

 We look forward to hearing from all of you.

-Your Thoughts, Condolences, Stories, Memories, Prayers…
+Your Love, Condolences, Stories, Memories, Prayers…

 “My precious Aunt Bea, you will be missed so greatly.
 I will miss our conversations about God, family and life in general.
 I will miss hearing you still call me Neenee, and I will miss the times we prayed together.
 I have always said you were a force of nature, you tackled life with everything you had.
 I know you are rejoicing now with all those who have gone before and when my time is finished here on earth I will rejoice with all of you.
 To Cheryl and Andrea and the rest of your family members I am so deeply sorry for your loss.
 I love you guys.”